pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 ## Open an Existing Workbook

-This script opens an existing workbook and displays it using ``excel.Visible =True``.
+This script opens an existing workbook and displays it by specifying ``excel.Visible =True``.
 The file workbook1.xlsx must already exist in your local directory.
 You can also open spreadsheet files by specifying the full path to the file as shown below.
 Using ``r'`` in